LobinArcolungo/puff_regharge/README.md

 This kind of cells are rechargeable hundreds of times despite their limited capacity so they can be used for small electronic projects and for IoT devices.
 With this device I hope to help other people find a way to easily recharge them.

+### Edit [10 sept 2024]
+I posted an addendum device which helps to recharge batteries of various length in an easy way without using the dangerous flying wires which can short easily.
+Scroll down to see it!

 ## Images
   <img src="Images/Front_image.JPG" width="400" height="auto">